 - Phallic Weapon: Gambino thrusts his hips suggestively while dancing to the lyric "Guns in my area."

-- Reference Overdosed: Practically every frame of the film has some level of shout-out or pop culture reference, from Minstrel Shows to Michael Jackson to Get Out, largely treated as satirical commentary.
+- Reference Overdosed: Practically every frame of the video has some level of shout-out or pop culture reference, from Minstrel Shows to Michael Jackson to Get Out (2017), largely treated as satirical commentary.

 - The line "America[...] you motherfuckers owe me" could be a reference to the Kanye West song "Famous" and how West claimed that he made Taylor Swift ("that bitch") famous and that she owes him.
 This is translated into the song saying black people gave America its position while also being critical of modern America and giving a Take That! to West's belief that he made Swift famous, because the lyrics also equate this fame/position with a "following list" — mocking this idea of being popular.